hacdias/hacdias.com/content/posts/2024/01/13/making-a-digital-shoebox/index.md

   - personal website
 ---

 A few days ago, I was navigating the web as normal.
 After some clicks here and there, I found myself on [this page](https://gilest.org/shoebox.html).
-I looked around and realised: it is a digital shoebox.
+I looked around and realized: it is a digital shoebox.
 I resonated with the author: I too keep around (shoe)boxes with the most random things.
-So I decided to also create my [own digital shoebox](/shoebox/).
+So I decided to also create my own digital shoebox.

 <!--more-->